jpritcha3-14/set-card-game/README.md

 The goal of the game is to identify SETs of 3 cards where, for each of the 4 properties, all 3 cards have the same variant or all three cards have a different variant.

 Click 3 cards to identify a SET.
 The script checks the validity of the selected cards as a SET before replacing the cards with 3 more from the deck.
-If the selected cards do not form a SET, the reason(s) for this will be displayed to help new players understand the concept.  ~~If there are no sets in the 12 cards, click the deck to shuffle and deal 12 new cards.~~ (To be implemented)
+If the selected cards do not form a SET, the reason(s) for this will be displayed to help new players understand the concept.
+If there are no SETs in the 12 cards on board, click the deck to shuffle and deal 12 new cards.
+Note that the script will check for SETs on board and only redeal cards if there are none (sometimes SETs are very hard to see!)

 ## Set Examples
 ![alt text](https://github.com/jpritcha3-14/set-card-game/blob/master/cards/4.png) |